Chet Holmgren NBA Preview vs. the Nets

 Chet Holmgren Insights vs. the Nets

-- Holmgren's opponents, the Nets, have a middling offensive tempo, ranking 16th in the NBA with 101.2 possessions per game, while his Thunder rank 27th in possessions per game with 103.6.
+- Holmgren's opponents, the Nets, have one of the fastest offensive tempos, ranking ninth, averaging 101.2 possessions per game, while his Thunder average 103.6 per game, which ranks 22nd among NBA teams.

-- Defensively, the Nets are ranked 19th in the league, allowing 116.1 points per contest.
+- The Nets are the 19th-best defensive team in the NBA, giving up 116.1 points per game.

-- On the boards, the Nets are ranked 21st in the league, giving up 44.3 rebounds per contest.
+- The Nets are the 22nd-ranked squad in the league, giving up 44.7 rebounds per contest.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!